ngon3769/SignatureWorkPortfolio/README.md

 Link to Project Description: [Internship Project](https://github.com/ngon3769/Internship-Project)

 During my Software Engineer Internship at an enterprise software company (May-August 2024), I developed an email delivery workflow for release update notifications.
-My task was to create a new resilient, adabtable, and robust system with real-time observability into the email delivery provess.
+My task was to create a new resilient, adabtable, and robust system with real-time observability into the email delivery process.

-### Problem Statement:

 The previous system lacked the necessary observability to track email delivery effectively, causing delays and frustration for both clients and internal teams.
 Without a way to monitor or address issues promptly, customer trust in the system was undermined.

-### Solution and Implementation:

 To solve this, I designed and implemented a new email delivery workflow using Netflix Conductor for orchestration, Amazon SQS/DLQ for message queuing and failure handling, and Java/Spring Boot for the core application logic.
 This solution introduced real-time monitoring tools that provided detailed insights into email delivery processes, enabling teams to proactively resolve problems.